Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Modelica

--> OpenQWASM compiler and executor to leverage Quantum Computing capabilitiesSample Dpdl code with embedded ‘C’ code and javascript:
+quantum -> OpenQWASM compiler and executor to leverage Quantum Computing capabilitiesSample Dpdl code with embedded code sections in ‘C’ code and ‘javascript’:

 struct A {